Student Code of Conduct

 - Misuse of Documents: Possessing, using, duplicating, transferring, or sharing any official document (e.g. parking permit, doctor’s note) without authorization.

 - Misuse of Keys: Possessing, using, or duplicating keys without authorization or allowing another to possess, use, or duplicate University-issued keys without authorization.
 This includes leaving a University-issued key unattended in a public place accessible for other individuals to use to access a University building or room.

 - Misuse of Student ID: Possessing, using, or duplicating a University-issued student ID card belonging to another or allowing another to use, possess, or duplicate your University-issued student ID card.
-This includes leaving an ID Card unattended in a public place accessible for other individuals to use to access a University building or room.
+This includes leaving an ID Card unattended in a public place accessible for others to use to access a University building or room.

-- Taking of Property: Intentionally taking property belonging to another person or entity without authorization including goods, services, and other valuables, even with the intent to return.
+- Taking of Property: Intentionally taking property belonging to another person or entity without authorization, including goods, services, and other valuables, even with the intent to return.
 This includes relocating University-owned furniture or equipment without authorization.

 - Unauthorized Possession of Property: Knowingly maintaining possession of property belonging to another person or entity without authorization or permission from the owner.
 This includes University-owned furniture or equipment.